notator/ResidentSynthHostTestSite/README.md

 immediately before sending the NOTE_ON itself.
 After executing the ornament, the NOTE_ON command automatically resets the synth's state to "no ornament".
 The SET_ORNAMENT control message has to be sent again if required.
 ##### Recordings
 The _ResidentSynthHost_ can record and save sequences of MIDI messages sent to the _ResidentSynth_.
-The recordings are saved as JSON files in the user's _Downloads_ folder, from where they can be copied into the recordings.js file.
+The recordings are saved as JSON files in the user's _Downloads_ folder, from where they can be copied into the [recordings.js](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/recordings.js) file (in the application's root folder).
 If a recording is present in the recordings.js file when the _ResidentSynthHost_ starts up, it will appear in the recordings selector and can be played back.
+The _ResidentSynth_ has no recordings-related functions.
 ##### Settings Presets
-Each settings preset, defined in settingsPresets.js, is a complete set of settings for the multichannel _ResidentSynth_.
+Each settings preset, defined in settingsPresets.js, is a complete set of settings for a single channel.
+The creation of such presets is described in the above _ResidentSynthHost_ documentation.
+They can, of course also be edited manually.
-The current settings can be saved to the user's _Downloads_ folder, and copied from there to the settingsPresets.js file.
-If a settings preset is present in the settingsPresets.js file when the _ResidentSynthHost_ starts up, it will appear in the preset settings selector, which can be used to set the current settings.
+To set a settings preset in a MIDI channel, send it a SET_SETTINGS message with a value giving the required settings index in the settingsPresets.js file.
 ##### Tunings
 A _tuning_ associates each of the 127 MIDI keys with a pitch value (expressed as cents above MIDI C0).
 The following types of tuning can be created by the synth using the (configurable) definitions provided in tuningDefs.js: